galasa-dev/cli/docs/generated/galasactl_monitors_disable.md

-## galasactl monitors enable
+## galasactl monitors disable

-Enable a monitor in the Galasa service
+Disable a monitor in the Galasa service

 ### Synopsis

-Enables a monitor with the given name in the Galasa service
+Disables a monitor with the given name in the Galasa service

 ```
-galasactl monitors enable [flags]
+galasactl monitors disable [flags]
 ```

 ### Options

 ```
-  -h, --help          Displays the options for the 'monitors enable' command.
+  -h, --help          Displays the options for the 'monitors disable' command.
       --name string   A mandatory flag that identifies the monitor to be manipulated by name.
 ```